beersb/SOC-Automation-Lab/README.md

   *Ref.
 2: A screenshot of the single rule added to the Auto-SOC-Default Firewall Group, the IP address of the SOC Analyst laptop has been redacted for the privacy of the author*
 </div>

-We will be using Sysmon to detect the actions of a simulated hack further on in the lab, and it will accordingly be Sysmon data that will be ingested by our SIEM.
+Once the Windows host was up and running, we used the Windows Remote Desktop Protocol (RDP) to connect to it via our SOC Analyst laptop in order to install Sysmon.
+Sysmon is a Windows service used to collect detailed information on process creation, network connections, and even file modification.
+This application adds a lot of detail and context to Windows system logs that is otherwise lost, and is thus highly useful for anyone looking to find evil in a Windows system.
+For this project, Sysmon was used to detect the actions of a simulated hack (consisting of the creation of a Mimikatz process), and it will accordingly be Sysmon data that will be ingested by our SIEM.

-To install the applicaiton, we navigate to the official download page on Microsoft's website:
+To install the applicaiton, we navigated to the official download page on Microsoft's website:

     https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon

-and follow the usual procedure for downloading something from the internet.
-Once the download is finished, a folder called Sysmon.zip will be present in the downloads folder.
-This folder must be extracted, it doesn't really matter where, but in this case we will just use the Downloads folder.
-Next, we will need to grab the configuration file we will be using from the Github page at which it is hosted:
+and followed the usual procedure for downloading something from the internet.
+Once the download was finished, a folder called Sysmon.zip was waiting for us in the Downloads folder.
+This zipped folder had to be be extracted, and the Downloads folder was once again used as the destination.
+As outlined in the Sysmon documentation (referenced below), to install Sysmon once the file has been extracted, one needs to run the executable included in the download with an optional configuration file.
+For this lab, the popular sysmon-modular configuration was used, and can be found at the following address.

     https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml

-saving the file in the extracted Sysmon folder we just created.
+Thus, this file was accessed via the link above, and saved into the Sysmon folder that was just extracted.

 <div>
   <img src="lab_images/Sysmonconfig.png" alt="SOC Automation Network Diagram" width="1100" height="200">